 \section{Abstract}

-While Multi-Agent Systems (MAS) excel in complex reasoning, they suffer from the cascading impact of erroneous information generated by individual participants.
-Current solutions often resort to rigid structural engineering or expensive fine-tuning, limiting their deployability and adaptability.
-We propose AgentDropoutV2, a test-time rectify-or-reject pruning framework designed to dynamically optimize MAS information flow without retraining.
-Our approach acts as an active firewall, intercepting agent outputs and employing a retrieval-augmented rectifier to iteratively correct errors based on a failure-driven indicator pool.
-This mechanism allows for the precise identification of potential errors using distilled failure patterns as prior knowledge.
-Irreparable outputs are subsequently pruned to prevent error propagation, while a fallback strategy preserves system integrity.
-Empirical results on extensive math benchmarks show that AgentDropoutV2 significantly boosts the MAS's task performance, achieving an average accuracy gain of 6.3 percentage points on math benchmarks.
-Furthermore, the system exhibits robust generalization and adaptivity, dynamically modulating rectification efforts based on task difficulty while leveraging context-aware indicators to resolve a wide spectrum of error patterns.
-Our code and dataset are released at \url{https://github.com/TonySY2/AgentDropoutV2}.
+While Multi-Agent Systems (MAS) excel in complex reasoning, they suffer from the cascading impact of erroneous information from individual agents.
+Current solutions often resort to rigid structural engineering or expensive fine-tuning, limiting their adaptability.
+We propose \textbf{AgentDropoutV2 (ADv2)}, a test-time rectify-or-reject pruning framework that dynamically optimizes MAS information flow.
+Acting as an active firewall, ADv2 intercepts agent outputs and employs a retrieval-augmented rectifier to iteratively correct errors.
+This rectification is guided by an indicator pool, which is constructed offline by distilling error patterns from historical MAS failure trajectories.
+Irreparable outputs are subsequently pruned to prevent error propagation.
+Empirical results demonstrate that ADv2 significantly boosts performance on both fixed and dynamic MAS frameworks, achieving average accuracy gains of 6.39 and 2.28 percentage points on extensive math and code benchmarks, respectively.
+Furthermore, ADv2 exhibits remarkable adaptivity, dynamically modulating rectification efforts based on task difficulty to resolve a wide spectrum of error patterns.
+Our code is released at \url{https://github.com/TonySY2/AgentDropoutV2}.